MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ### Power Automate Trial license

 A user can self-provision a Power Automate Trial license from within the Power Automate portal.
-For example, when a user tries to create a desktop flow without a Power Automate Premium license, the user is prompted to start a Trial that includes usage of premium connectors, attended RPA and unattended RPA.
 This trial lasts for 90 days.
+For example, when a Power Automate Free user tries to create a desktop flow, the user is prompted to start a Trial that includes usage of premium connectors, attended RPA and unattended RPA:

 ![Start free trial from within Power Automate](../media/power-automate-licensing/free-trial-inline.png)